What is Customer Retention Rate in B2B SaaS

 SaaS businesses can’t afford to overlook retention.

-Businesses often really focus a lot on getting new clients but keeping current customers can be just as important, or even more, important for long-term success.
+Businesses often concentrate heavily on getting new clients, but keeping loyal customers can be just as essential, if not more so, for long-term success.

 Here, let’s quickly review why customer retention is so relevant in a B2B SaaS setting: